tablelandnetwork/docs/docs/fundamentals/chains/README.md

   - blockchains
 ---

-Chain selection makes a significant impact on a table’s usability.
+Chain selection makes a significant impact on the database's usability.
 Choose a chain that’s too slow or expensive, and it won’t be feasible for table writes to occur frequently.
 Deploy a cross-chain data model for value layering purposes, and certain on-chain access control features are lost.

-Recall the following chains are currently supported and described in more detail in the subsequent pages:
+This page explains general chain related concepts; the following chains are supported and described in more detail in the subsequent pages:

 import { ChainsList } from '@site/src/components/SupportedChains'